AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/configure-edge-system.md

  - To use the default configuration for the edge system type, select **Start With Default**.

- - Select **Import Configuration** to select a JSON file that contains the configuration.
+ - To select a JSON file that contains the configuration, select **Start With Default**.

 1. In the **Section Select** field, select the section of the configuration to modify or select `JSON Configuration` to see the entire configuration.